 Benefits of moving your business applications to the cloud

-Cloud technology is fast becoming a mainstream staple for modern businesses.
+Cloud technology is fast becoming a mainstream staple for modern businesses as well as charities.
 As technology advances, the number of benefits that moving to the cloud can bring to your organisation, over keeping your systems on-site, will only increase, making them difficult to ignore.

-Cloud technology can help businesses in many ways.
-In this article, we’ll talk about 6 ways in which the Microsoft cloud can benefit your business, in order to help you decide whether migrating your business applications to the cloud is the right move for you.
+Cloud technology can help charitable organisations in many ways.
+In this article, we’ll talk about 6 ways in which the Microsoft cloud can benefit your charity, in order to help you decide whether migrating your business applications to the cloud is the right move for you.

 1. Secure data